-The nurse practitioner major offers a choice of four individual concentrations.
-Available concentrations include: a) adult gerontology with an acute care focus (AGACNP), b) family with primary care focus (FNP), and c) pediatrics with an acute care focus (PNP-AC) d) pediatrics with a primary care focus (PNP-PC).
+The nurse practitioner major offers a choice of five individual concentrations.
+Available concentrations include: a) adult gerontology with an acute care focus (AGACNP), b) family with primary care focus (FNP), and c) pediatrics with an acute care focus (PNP-AC) d) pediatrics with a primary care focus (PNP-PC), and e) psychiatric mental health.

 The total semester credit hours for the specific NP concentration ranges from 46 to 49 credits.
 Clinical practicum times vary from 675-775 clock hours based on the concentration and the student’s acquisition of competencies essential to practice.
 All nurse practitioner majors must complete the three core and four advanced practice core courses prior to starting clinical courses.